emilyedalton/liri-node-app/README.md

 This app uses Axios to make http requests from node.js to the Bands in Town API, the Spotify API, and and the OMDB API.

-After a user enters in one of three prompts, a switch statement is exectuted to call one of three functions that calls the spefified API and which responds with the information.
+After a user enters in one of three prompts, a switch statement is exectuted calling one of four functions that makes the API request.
 ### concert-this
 ![](concert-this.gif)